Professor Loretta Lees

 - Email: firstname.lastname@example.org

-Loretta joined the Geography Department in September 2013.
-Previously she was a Chair in Human Geography at King’s College London (1997-2013), a Post-doctoral Research Fellow, Department of Geography, University of British Columbia, Canada (1995-1997) and a Visiting Lecturer, Department of Geography, University of Waikato, New Zealand (1994-1995).
+Loretta joined the Department of Geography in September 2013.
+Previously she was a Chair in Human Geography at King’s College London (where she worked 1997-2013), where she was also Chair of the Cities Group.
+She was also a Post-doctoral Research Fellow, Department of Geography, University of British Columbia, Canada (1995-1997) and a Visiting Lecturer, Department of Geography, University of Waikato, New Zealand (1994-1995).
 Loretta was awarded a PhD from the University of Edinburgh in 1995.

-Loretta is a Fellow of the Royal Society of the Arts (FRSA).
-She has served on the ESRC postdoctoral award panel, the Research Committee of the RGS-IBG, and was Chair of the RGS-IBG Urban Geography Research Group.
-She has served/is serving on the following editorial boards: City and Society (2010-present), Art and the Public Sphere (2010-present), Dialogues in Human Geography (2009-present), Geography Compass (2006-present), Environment and Planning A (2002-2012), The Canadian Geographer (2004-2006), ACME: an international e-journal for critical geographies (2003-2006).
+Loretta is a Fellow of the Academy of Social Sciences (FAcSS) and a Fellow of the Royal Society of the Arts (FRSA).
+She sits on the ESRC peer review college and the ESRC Future Leaders panel.
+She previously served on the ESRC postdoctoral award panel, the Research Committee of the RGS-IBG, and was Chair of the RGS-IBG Urban Geography Research Group.
+She was an Editor of Geoforum (2014-2016) and has served/is serving on the following editorial boards: City and Society (2010-present), Art and the Public Sphere (2010-present), Dialogues in Human Geography (2009-present), Geography Compass- Urban Geography (2006-present), Environment and Planning A (2002-2012), The Canadian Geographer (2004-2006), ACME: an international e-journal for critical geographies (2003-2006).

-Loretta co-organises (with Jenny Robinson, Matthew Gandy, Monica Degen and Hyun Bang Shin) the Urban Salon: a London forum for architecture, cities and international urbanism.
+Loretta co-organises the Urban Salon: a London forum for architecture, cities and international urbanism.

-Loretta is an urban geographer with research expertise in gentrification/urban regeneration, global urbanism, urban policy, urban public space, urban communities, architecture, urban social theory and the urban geographies of young people.
+Loretta is an urban geographer who is world renown for her research on gentrification.
+She is also an international expert on urban regeneration, global urbanism, urban policy, urban public space, urban communities, architecture, and urban social theory.

 Recent Funded Research